spanners/dissertation/dissertation/sections/pilot2.markdown

 : $\chi^2$ calculation of clicks per quadrant
 \label{tab:post-chisquared}

+## Interpretation

+Table \ref{tab:post-chisquared} shows that there is statistical significance, and that there is 0 chance this significance arose out of chance.

 **This is the chapter in which you review the outcomes, and critique the outcomes process.**